hongyeecheah/rust-ai-streambot/README.md

 ## Key Features

 -   **Local LLM**: Leverages Rust-based LLMs, Mistral and Gemma, from the Candle framework for direct and efficient AI operations prioritizing local execution to harness the full power of MacOS Metal GPUs.
--   **Comprehensive AI Analyzer**: Incorporates a high-level AI analyzer capable of processing and generating across various domains, facilitating a co
+-   **Comprehensive AI Analyzer**: Incorporates a high-level AI analyzer capable of processing and generating across various domains, facilitating a continuous flow of AI-generated content (In Progress).
+-   **Voice and Speech Integration**: Plans to integrate with Whisper for voice-driven interactions, allowing use